XingFramework/xing-book/concepts/backend/paged_lists.md

 # The Overall Setup

-Normally, when you're building a resource, you built a controller with the normal Rails actions of`show`, `update`, `create`, `destroy` and `index.` In a certain kind of way, the index action is actually a different resource.
+Normally, when you're building a resource, you build a controller with the normal Rails actions of`show`, `update`, `create`, `destroy` and `index.` In a certain kind of way, the index action is actually a different resource.
 After all, you access the other actions by making requests to a URL like `/fleas/1425326`, and `#index` is used to respond to queries for `/fleas`.

 What we're going to do as we switch over to a paginated list is to have two controllers.
 One will be the indiviual item controller (e.g. `FleasController`) and one will be the list controller.
 The item controller is exactly the same as a usual controller as discussed in the general Xing workflow, except that we remove the `#index` action.
 The list controller will have just `#index` and `#show`.